 - When planning applications are reported to the Development Control Committee, reports should be formulated to ensure that all relevant matters are identified and addressed. - Reports should be accurate and cover all relevant points, as recommended by the Ombudsman.
-Relevant points will include a clear exposition of the Development Plan, in particular the Unitary Development Plan, site or related history, and any other material considerations.
+Relevant points will include a clear exposition of the Unitary Development Plan, site or related history, and any other material considerations.
 Where necessary, reports should contain a technical appraisal which clearly justifies the recommendation. - All reports should have a written recommendation of action.
 Oral reporting (except to update a report) should be extremely rare and carefully minuted when it does occur.
-If the report's recommendation is contrary to the provisions of the Unitary Development Plan, the material considerations which justify this must be clearly stated. - Reports should include details of any planning obligation required of the applicant, and of any other requirements/legal actions necessary to allow a decision to be implemented.
+If the report's recommendation is contrary to the provisions of the Unitary Development Plan, the material considerations which justify this must be clearly stated.

-- It is particularly important that this process is adhered to.
+- Reports should include details of any planning obligation required of the applicant, and of any other requirements/legal actions necessary to allow a decision to be implemented. - It is particularly important that this process is adhered to.
 Not only is this a matter of good practice, but failure to do so may constitute maladministration and/or give rise to judicial review on the grounds that the decision was not taken in accordance with the provisions of the Unitary Development Plan and the Council's statutory duty under Section 38(6) of the Planning and Compulsory Purchase Act 2004. - Corrections, amendments and the provision of additional information known as Pre-Committee Notes (which becomes available subsequent to the Committee agenda being finalised) should be circulated at the Development Control Committee meeting as an addendum to the formal agenda, or when necessary, reported orally to the meeting.
-It is important that Members take full account of these pre-committee notes when considering the application and, subsequently, making the decision.